iliathesmirnov/javascripts/README.md

 "x0 y0,x1 y1,x2 y2,...,xn yn,;!"

+creates a line plot with data points (x0, y0), ..., (xn, yn).

-creates a plot.
-Accepts axes labels, optionally labels ticks in scientific notation, checks for label overlaps.
+Optionally accepts axes labels, can switch between scientific and non-scientific notation (and vary precision), checks for label overlaps.

 Examples: Used for the plots on my webpages
 <ul>